jtothebell/FunkyFrog/Building/README.md

 # FunkyFrog OS Compilation Guide

-This guide documents the process of compiling the FunkyFrog OS image.
+This guide documents the process of compiling the FunkyFrog OS image for the so called FunKey-SP.
 It is based on the FunKeyOS by DrUm78 [FunKey-OS](https://github.com/DrUm78/FunKey-OS) but includes specific modifications for the larger 320x240 display and custom hardware adjustments as well as some cosmetic changes due to the change of resolution/aspect ratio.
+It is modified from DynaMight1124's original FunkyFrog OS to correct for a 180 degree rotated screen and inverted colors.
+These fixes are in `fb_st7789v.c` of `fbtft-drivers.zip`

 **Note:** This guide uses a direct modification method (replacing files in the build directory) rather than a full clean environment setup.
 This is not the proper way to do things, its a little hacky but is quicker to setup for such a niche device.